Net Zero Homes & New Energy Homes - The Benefits And Differences

 Grid Efficiency

-If your home needs less energy to function, especially during peak hours of the day (usually late afternoon and early evening), then your home is helping the stability of your local power grid.
+When you use less energy to power your home or business, especially during peak hours of the day (usually late afternoon and early evening), your local power grid becomes more stable.

 Energy Savings